 Shannan L. Hayes is an interdisciplinary scholar of cultural studies, political-economics, and feminist political theory.
 She situates her work primarily in a Marxist-Foucauldian feminist framework as she investigates practices of social reproduction, social change, and subject formation in the context of late capitalism.
 Current research focuses on contemporary experiments in affirmative world-making that span the domains of art, activism, and collective sustenance.

-Hayes has taught undergraduate courses in studio art, writing, visual cultural studies, and women’s and gender studies since 2006.
-In addition to classroom teaching, she has led tours as the Mellon Teaching Fellow at the Nasher Museum of Art and served for four years as the site coordinator and academic instructor of an 8-week race and gender social justice themed immersive learning program in New York called The Moxie Project.
-Her publications include a forthcoming article in Women & Performance entitled “Counterpublic and Counterprivate: Zoe Leonard, David Wojnarowicz, and the Political Aesthetics of Intimacy” (co-authored with Max Symuleski), and the 2013 article “Justice Regained: The Objects and Lessons of Object Lessons” published in Feminist Formations.
-She will defend her dissertation in March of 2020.
+Shannan has taught undergraduate courses in writing, cultural studies, critical theory, women’s and gender studies, film, and studio art since 2006.
+In addition to classroom teaching, she has led tours as the Mellon Teaching Fellow at the Nasher Museum of Art and served for four years as the site coordinator and academic instructor of an 8-week race and gender social justice themed immersive learning program in New York City called The Moxie Project.